pwr5109/surfs_up/README.md

 ## Summary

-From the table above it can be seen that Average Temperatures observed for both months do not differ significantly.
-It would be safe to say that a Surf and Ice-Cream shop will be profitable all year round with just this information but then other factors apart from Temperature have to be taken into account.
+From above, you can tell that the Average Temperatures observed for both months does not change a lot.
+It is well assured that the Surf and Ice-Cream shop will be profitable all year round with just this Analysis, but there are other factors that will be needed before setting a shop.

 The table below looks at the Precipitation for both months.